Greg36/Surface/README.md

 In form of a separate branch I included a refactor of CSS with BEM syntax support and [partial](https://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/) ITCSS styles organization.

 ## Setup
-Download `Underscores` from Github and rename the main folder to your brand new theme name i.e. my-new-theme.
+Download `Surface` from Github and rename the main folder to your brand new theme name i.e. my-new-theme.
 To setup theme you will need to rename default strings across theme files to match your new theme name either using included script or manually.

 #### Automatic